letorbi/clawtrainer/README.md

 This will create an Android Studio project in the subfolder *platforms/android*.
 The command `cordova run android --emulator` can be used, to start the app directly in an emulated Android device.

-Even though Cordova also supports iOS or other plattforms, Nappy Fingers is currently only tested on Android.
+Even though Cordova also supports iOS or other plattforms, Claw Trainer is currently only tested on Android.
 Feel free to try other platforms, but your mileage may vary.

 ## Training methods

 ### Hangboard repeaters

 Training on hangboards means executing sets of short hangs with short rests in between.
 A set may consist of six hangs of seven seconds each, for example, seperated by rests of three seconds each.
 All six repeats are done on the same holds with the same grip type (finger position).
-Such a set is called an *exercise* is Nappy Fingers.
+Such a set is called an *exercise* is Claw Trainer.
 After the exercise, you take a rest for some minutes.
 Then you move on to the next exercise on other holds.
-A complete workout of several exercises is called a *program* in Nappy Fingers.
+A complete workout of several exercises is called a *program* in Claw Trainer.

 The repeater method trains both your strength endurance and your maximum strength.